 “We are currently experiencing higher than normal call volumes.”

 “That’s what you said the last time, and the time before that.
 How about staffing up for your new normal?”

 “Your call is very important to us – ”

 “Oh, I know.
 You’d be bereft without me.”

 “Don’t give me too much credit.”

-Hopefully, somewhere along the way – early in the call, ideally – I catch myself, and make adjustments, remembering the rep is forced to speak from a script under the watchful ear of a supervisor while dealing with many a crappy customer, and I summon my more pleasant, cooperative self.
+Hopefully, somewhere along the way – early in the call, ideally – I catch myself, and make adjustments, remembering the rep is under the watchful ear of a supervisor while dealing with many a crappy customer, and I summon my more pleasant, cooperative self.
 Too often, though, the call ends with my having made the rep’s life less pleasant than it needs to be.
-Maybe I regret it soon after the fact; but by then, there’s nothing to be done.
+Though I may regret it soon after, by then there’s nothing to be done.